FMA(LOCAL) - DISCIPLINE AND PENALTIES: DISCIPLINE PROCEDURE

 Reports of Alleged Misconduct

-The dean of student services or designee shall investigate the matter as necessary.
-If an allegation is deemed to be unfounded, the dean of student services or designee shall dismiss the allegation and shall provide the student written notice that the allegation of misconduct was made against the student and that the allegation was dismissed.
+The Vice Chancellor, Student Services or designee shall investigate the matter as necessary.
+If an allegation is deemed to be unfounded, the Vice Chancellor, Student Services or designee shall dismiss the alleged violation and shall provide the student who is the subject of the allegation a written notice that the allegation of misconduct was made against the student and that the allegation was dismissed.

-If, however, the dean of student services or designee determines that the allegation warrants further consideration, the dean of student services or designee shall summon the student for a conference to be held within a reasonable time, not to exceed ten College District business days, following the receipt of the allegation of misconduct.
+If, however, the Vice Chancellor, Student Services or designee determines that the allegation warrants further consideration, the Vice Chancellor, Student Services or designee shall require the student who is the subject of the allegation to attend a conference to be held within a reasonable time frame, not to exceed ten College District business days, following the receipt of the alleged violation of misconduct.

-If the dean of student services or designee determines that the student committed misconduct that warrants a suspension, the dean of student services or designee shall inform the student in writing of the determination, and a hearing shall be scheduled for consideration by the disciplinary appeals committee as described below.
+If the Vice Chancellor, Student Services or designee determines that the student committed a violation of College District policies and/or procedures that warrants a sanction, the Vice Chancellor, Student Services or designee shall inform the student in writing of the determination and the student's right of disciplinary appeal.

 Disciplinary Appeals Committee